carolledevops/Helloworld/README.md

 ## Infrastructure

-  We wanted to reproduce an enterprise-type infrastructure with 2 servers and GKE
+  We wanted to reproduce an enterprise-type infrastructure with 3 servers and GKE

-### A master server Jenkins scheduling build jobs, monitor the slaves
-### A build server(slave) to build our docker images, tests, and security scan of images
-### Google Kubernetes engine to deploy our web application which can be consumed of production.
+  A master server Jenkins scheduling build jobs, monitor the slaves A build server(slave) to build our docker images, tests, and security scan of images Google Kubernetes engine to deploy our web application which can be consumed of production.
-### Sonarqube server  Static Code Analysis
+  Sonarqube server  Static Code Analysis

 ## Choice and description of tools

-### Infrastructure deployed on the GCP cloud provider thanks to Terraform and gcloud
+- Terraform open source infrastructure as code tool used to automate infrastructure in cloud provider
-### Using Docker to containerize hello world application
+- Using Docker to containerize hello world application
-### Deployment hello world on GKE thanks
+- Deployment hello world on GKE thanks

 ##### Implementation of a Gitflow to respect good practices.
 Creation of two branches:
 ##### The “master” branch which will be used only to deploy our application in production,